|

 by Jon Pressnell

 Submerged and ultimately drowned in the British Leyland shipwreck, it is easy to forget that Rover was once a proudly independent maker of high-quality vehicles.
 The company managed to be both conservative and innovative, respecting traditions but prepared to push boundaries, not least in its pioneering and successful work with gas-turbine cars.
-Some of its models remain design landmarks; others showed huge promise but never made it to production, snuffed out by British Leyland’s dog-eat-dog internal politics.

 |